suyogkrazz/soupblog/content/parts/author.md

 title: author
 ---

-**Mr. Sworup** is a Public Health student,Travel enthusiast and Amature photographer!!
+**Mr. Sworup** is a Public Health student,Travel enthusiast and Amateur photographer!!